Friday, October 26, 2012

 • "You are unreliable and treacherous and arrogant and selfish...You are mean and vengeful, and the only reason I love you is that I can't hurt you"

-Writing is good and tight and Helm is just cynical enough.
-Secret service operations are described with a great deal of details and accuracy (I suppose) and it seems like Mr. Hamilton has done his homework.
-Good tense spy thriller mystery from the cold war era.
+Writing is good and tight, and Helm is just cynical enough.
+Secret service operations are described with a great deal of detail and accuracy (I suppose), and it seems like Mr Hamilton has done his homework.
+Good tense spy thriller mystery from the Cold War era.
 Maybe a bit outdated, but still very enjoyable.

 3.5/5